DataDog/hiring-engineers/answers.md

 More information on Services and Resources can be found [here](https://docs.datadoghq.com/tracing/visualization/).

 ## Final Question:

-###### Datadog has been used in a lot of creative ways in the past.
-We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!
-Is there anything creative you would use Datadog for?
+###### Is there anything creative you would use Datadog for?

-I was able to look at some of the videos posted on the Datadog channel over YouTube.
-Namely, the ones that deal with Datadog Agent and APM implementation in Peloton and in EA Games, the AAA title games producer.
+During Flatiron School, I was able to present a technical talk on IoT and the global move towards more 'smart' environments.
+I think the Datadog Agent and it's APM service would thrive in this field.
+Datadog would be able to monitor device/sensor malfunctions, identify potential trends in power/water usage and alert us when something doesn't look right - identify when something is either above or below its normal thresholds (temperature for example).